Per-Broker Stop-Loss Discipline for Indian Investors

 Every buy trade computes STT, exchange fee, stamp duty, SEBI, brokerage, and GST for that broker's exact fee structure.
 Net Cost/Share is the true cost basis — not just the buy price.

 Paste your broker's tradebook CSV directly — format is auto-detected from column headers.
 SELL rows are silently skipped.
+Native detection for popular broker formats; a generic import handles everything else.
 Supports ISO, DD-MM-YYYY, and "16 Jan 2023" date formats.

 Click any trade to see a sell form with live preview: Gross Proceeds → Sell Charges → Net Proceeds → Cost Basis → Realized P&L (₹ and %).
 Partial sells reduce qty while preserving cost basis.